nacht29/SQL/8-week-SQL-challenge/danny_diner/README.md

 |B          |ramen       |2        |
 |C          |ramen       |3        |

-- Customer A's favourite is ramen
+- Customer A's favourite is ramen.
-- Customer B's favourites are curry, sushi and ramen
+- Customer B's favourites are curry, sushi and ramen.
-- Customer C's favourite is ramen
+- Customer C's favourite is ramen.

 To see the preference data for each customer, run: